Blog Archive

 Review of Ioffe & Szegedy 2015 *Batch normalization*

 Normalization of training inputs has long been shown to increase the speed of learning in networks.
 The paper (Ioffe and Szegedy 2015) introduces a major improvement in deep learning, batch normalization (BN), which extends this idea by normalizing the activity within the network, across mini-batches (batches of training examples).
-BN has been gaining a lot of traction in the academic literature, for example being used to improve segmentation (Hong, Noh, and Han 2015) and variational autoencoders (C. K. Sønderby et al. 2016).
+BN has been gaining a lot of traction in the academic literature, for example being used to improve segmentation (Hong, Noh, and Han 2015) and variational autoencoders (Sønderby et al. 2016).
 The authors state that adding BN allows a version of the Inception image classification model to learn with 14 times fewer training steps, when additional modifications are made in order to take advantage of BN.
 One of the modifications is removing the Dropout layers, because BN acts as a regularizer and actually eliminates the need for Dropout.
 It also allows for the learning rate to be increased.
 It does all this while actually adding a small number of parameters to be learned during training.
 A non-batch version of BN may even have a biological homolog: homeostatic plasticity.
 BN separates the learning of the overall distribution of the activity of the neuron and the specific synaptic weights.
 For each “activation” \(x^{(k)}\), the parameters for the mean and spread of the distribution of the activation is given by the learned parameters \(\beta^{(k)}\) and \(\gamma^{(k)}\) respectively.
 Details The original paper (Ioffe and Szegedy 2015) states that the normalization should be done per activation \(k\).
 In the initial part of the paper the definition of activation is left open.
 In their experiments, however, they do the normalization across each feature map (across batches and locations, for a specific feature).
 Batch normalization step For now, this section just regurgitates some of the basic information from the original paper.
 Let \(x^{(k)}_i\) be a specific activation \(k\) for a given input\(i\).
 Batch normalization then normalizes this activation over all the inputs of the batch (mini-batch) of inputs \(i \in \{ 1 \ldots m \}\).
 BN normalizes the data to a Gaussian where the mean and variation of the Gaussian is learned during training.
 This is done by first normalizing the data to the standard Gaussian (\(\mu=0\) and \(\sigma=1\)), and then adding the offsets \(\beta^{(k)}\) and scaling by \(\gamma^{(k)}\).
 Let \(\mathcal B = \left\{ x_{1 \ldots m}\right\}\) be a given batch. \(\mu ^{k}_ \mathcal B\) and ${( ^{k}_B )} ^ 2 $ be the mean and variance of a given activation, \(k\), across the batch of training inputs.
 The normalization / whitening step is then: \[ \hat x_i = \frac {x_i - \mu_{\mathcal B}} {\sqrt{\sigma_{\mathcal B}^2 + \epsilon}}. \] And then there is the re-scaling and shifting step: \[ y^{(k)}_i = \gamma^{(k)} \hat x_i + \beta^{(k)}, \] where \(\gamma^{(k)}\) and \(\beta^{(k)}\), once again, are learned parameters.
 Discussion on Caffe’s Implementation There is an interesting discussion on Caffe’s implementation in the pull request (PR): https://github.com/BImplementationVLC/caffe/pull/3229 Modifying models for BN Adding BN by itself can speedup training.
 However, in order to fully take advantage of the BN, additional steps need to be made.
 The authors suggestions include: Increase the learning rate (how much?).
 Remove Dropout.
 Reduce the L2 weight regularization by a factor of 5.
 Increase the learning rate decay by 6.
 Perform “within-shard” shuffling - although I don’t know what this is.
 References Hong, Seunghoon, Hyeonwoo Noh, and Bohyung Han.
 2015.
 “Decoupled Deep Neural Network for Semi-Supervised Semantic Segmentation.”
 In Advances in Neural Information Processing Systems 28, edited by C. Cortes, N. D. Lawrence, D. D. Lee, M. Sugiyama, and R. Garnett, 1495–1503.
 Curran Associates, Inc. http://papers.nips.cc/paper/5858-decoupled-deep-neural-network-for-semi-supervised-semantic-segmentation.pdf.
 Ioffe, Sergey, and Christian Szegedy.
 2015.
-“Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift.”
-ArXiv:1502.03167 [Cs], February. http://arxiv.org/abs/1502.03167.
+“Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift.” arXiv:1502.03167 [Cs], February. http://arxiv.org/abs/1502.03167.
 Sønderby, Casper Kaae, Tapani Raiko, Lars Maaløe, Søren Kaae Sønderby, and Ole Winther.
 2016.
-“How to Train Deep Variational Autoencoders and Probabilistic Ladder Networks.”
-ArXiv:1602.02282 [Cs, Stat], February. http://arxiv.org/abs/1602.02282.
+“How to Train Deep Variational Autoencoders and Probabilistic Ladder Networks.” arXiv:1602.02282 [Cs, Stat], February. http://arxiv.org/abs/1602.02282.
 Read More ›

 Review of Ichida, Schwabe, Bressloff, & Angelucci (2007) 'Response Facilitation From the “Suppressive” Receptive Field Surround of Macaque V1 Neurons'

 Overview The extraclassical surround (ECS) generally suppresses the firing rate of visual neurons in the primary visual cortex (V1), especially when the surround stimulus has the same orientation (iso-oriented).
 However, it has been shown that the ECS can actually enhance the firing rate when the stimulus has a low contrast.
 In (Ichida et al. 2007), the authors test a prediction from a model they have published (Schwabe et al. 2006): that the far ECS, and not just the immediate ECS, can enhance the response.
 They find that the far ECS can indeed enhance the response, but only when the immediate ECS does not contain the iso-oriented stimulus.
 Methods The authors define the classical receptive field (CRF, called the minimum response field in the paper) as the region that can be driven using a small high contrast 0.1° grating.
 The size of the CRF depends on the contrast of the stimulus.
 It is larger for low contrast stimuli than high contrast stimuli.
 The authors define the immediate ECS as the area beyond the high contrast CRF where a low contrast stimulus would increase the response.
 Instead of using the CRF, they used what they call the high-contrast and low-contrast summation RF.
 They first found the CRF (minimum response field) by using a 0.1° grating.
 They then used this to center a high-contrast grating patch.
 They then varied the size of the patch and found the size that optimally simulated the cell.
 They called this the high contrast summation RF (SRF_high) or simply the RF center.
 They used the same protocol with a low contrast grating to find the low-contrast summation RF (SRF_low).
 They called the region between SRF_high and SRF_low the near surround.
 The far surround’s outer diameter was set to 14°.
 The inner diameter varied but was no smaller than the SRF_low.
 References Ichida, Jennifer M., Lars Schwabe, Paul C. Bressloff, and Alessandra Angelucci.
 2007.
 “Response Facilitation From the ‘Suppressive’ Receptive Field Surround of Macaque V1 Neurons.”
-Journal of Neurophysiology 98 (4): 2168–81. doi:10.1152/jn.00298.2007.
+Journal of Neurophysiology 98 (4): 2168–81. https://doi.org/10.1152/jn.00298.2007.
 Schwabe, Lars, Klaus Obermayer, Alessandra Angelucci, and Paul C. Bressloff.
 2006.
 “The Role of Feedback in Shaping the Extra-Classical Receptive Field of Cortical Neurons: A Recurrent Network Model.”
 J. Neurosci.
-26 (36): 9117–29. doi:10.1523/JNEUROSCI.1253-06.2006.
+26 (36): 9117–29. https://doi.org/10.1523/JNEUROSCI.1253-06.2006.
 Read More ›

 Review of Zoccolan et al. 2005 Multiple

 Even though the neurons in inferotemporal cortex (IT) have very large receptive fields, it is tempting the believe that the neurons would be able to distinguish objects presented within their receptive fields.
 For example, if a neuron responds to object A and B at different rates, perhaps the neuron should give the maximum of these two rates when both stimuli are presented within their receptive field.
 The study (Zoccolan, Cox, and DiCarlo 2005) shows that this is not the case and, when presented with two objects, most IT neurons’ responses are the mean of the firing rates when the objects are presented separately - at least for short presentation times and when the objects are not attended.
 There is a lot more to this paper than what I will cover in this review / note.
 I hope to add more in the future, but the most important points are straightforward.
 They use simple artificial shapes on a plain background.
 The first results show that in the population, the cells’ responses to the presentation of multiple objects cluster around the mean of their responses of when the objects are presented separately.
 There is slight tendency to fire at a rate slightly higher than the average, but the lack of scatter is rather amazing.
 There is a line in Figure 1C and 1D for the sum responses and very few of the cells fall on or above this line.
 They then show that the responses to the combined object displays are much more like the mean of the responses to individual object displays than a max model, at least in the mean cell population.
 There is a lot of spread in these results, leaving open the possibility that some neurons give a response that is the maximum of the response to the two objects separately (or having an even higher response).
 Zoccolan, Davide, David D. Cox, and James J. DiCarlo.
 2005.
 “Multiple Object Response Normalization in Monkey Inferotemporal Cortex.”
 J. Neurosci.
-25 (36): 8150–64. doi:10.1523/JNEUROSCI.2058-05.2005.
+25 (36): 8150–64. https://doi.org/10.1523/JNEUROSCI.2058-05.2005.
 Read More ›

 Review of Liu, Hashemi-Nezhad, & Lyon (2015) 'Contrast invariance of orientation tuning in cat primary visual cortex neurons depends on stimulus size'

 Overview There are two main findings from (Liu, Hashemi-Nezhad, and Lyon 2015) in the the primary visual cortex (V1) using anesthetized cat.
 First, that contrast invariance orientation tuning depends on having a stimulus that extends beyond the CRF.
 If the stimulus is optimized for the CRF, then the tuning width decreases with lower contrast (illustrated in Figure 3 of the paper).
 The orientation tuning profile is invariant when the stimulus extends to the surround, but when is only covers the CRF.
 The second main finding (illustrated in Figure 4 of the paper) is that contrast invariance appears with the large stimulus because the tuning width decreases in the high contrast stimulus when the surround stimulus is added to the CRF stimulus.
 The tuning width for the low contrast conditions on average stays the same with or without the stimulus in the surround (although individual cells may be facilitated or suppressed).
 This results of (Liu, Hashemi-Nezhad, and Lyon 2015) are difficult to reconcile with classical results and, for me, indicate that a better measure of contrast-invariant orientation tuning is needed.
 This paper should definitely be read for anyone interested in this feature.
 Stimulus and Methods For the main experiment, they have two contrast conditions (low and high) that are defined for each neuron and two size conditions (CRF and CRF+ECS) that are defined for each contrast (and neuron).
 The smaller of the two sizes, the CRF / patch condition, is defined as the size that produces the largest response from the cell.
 The larger size, the CRF+ECS (extraclassical surround) condition, is defined by the size that produces the maximum suppression.
 The paper almost exclusively reports the half-width at half height (HWHH).
 This is half the width of the (fitted) orientation tuning curve that elicits half of the maximum response of that tuning curve.
 Discussion The paper states in the discussion that most other papers on this topic did not use the optimally sized stimulus, hence why they report different results.
-They do point out that (???) did use a similar CRF condition, but reported different results presumably because they used patch clamping.
+They do point out that (finn_contrast-invariant_2007?) did use a similar CRF condition, but reported different results presumably because they used patch clamping.
 In Supplemental Fig. 3 of Finn et al., there are some extracellularly recorded neurons that reportedly are more consistent (I haven’t checked results).
 Deep anesthesia is known to change the properties of ECS of early visual neurons.
 It is unclear to me how much the results from anesthesized animals can be generalized to the normal awake state.
 Liu, Yong-Jun, Maziar Hashemi-Nezhad, and David C. Lyon.
 2015.
 “Contrast Invariance of Orientation Tuning in Cat Primary Visual Cortex Neurons Depends on Stimulus Size.”
-J Physiol 593 (19): 4485–98. doi:10.1113/JP271180.
+J Physiol 593 (19): 4485–98. https://doi.org/10.1113/JP271180.
 Read More ›

 Change konsole appearance during SSH